rosell-dk/picoQuery/README.md

 - In order to easily change picoQuery build on a project, there now is an URL in the top of the code, which loads the builder and initializes it with he selected build options (can be disabled)
 - Instead of a fine-grain selection of what which type of comments should be included and which parts that should be minified, you now select between 4 versions
 - Non-minified code is more readable
+- New methods: .filter(), .next(), .parent(), prev()
 - Optimization.
-Various tricks has been applied to get the code even smaller.
-In 0.1, gzip size of a full minified version was 743 bytes.
-In 0.2, if you disable the new features, gzip size is 734 bytes.
+Various tricks has been applied to get the code even smaller

 - TODO: CDN.
 Not just full versions - ALL combinations! (a pull server).
 It will probably be on URLs like these: https://cdn.picoquery.com/picoquery0.2-A2fa0.min.js.
 I will also allow URLs like these: https://cdn.picoquery.com/picoquery0.2-addClass-css.min.js.
 That is: You can specify the build options directly in the URL, so you don't have to go to the builder in order to add a feaure.

-- TODO: new methods: .filter(), .next(), .parent()
+- TODO: HTTPS, i guess

 <h3>Roadmap</h3>
 - 0.3: A lot of efford has already gone into making the library as small as possible.
 In version 0.3, focus will be on getting the gzip even smaller.
 Lessons learned can be applied when writing upcomming methods.